 In the current state of North Dakota marijuana legalization, the state has legalized weed for medical use, but adult-use cannabis remains illegal.

-In 2017, legislators enacted changes in the law, prohibiting home cultivation of medical marijuana, which voters supported in the ballot initiative.
+In 2017, legislators enacted changes in the North Dakota marijuana laws, prohibiting home cultivation of medical marijuana, which voters supported in the ballot initiative.
 The 2017 legislation also extended legal protections to patients, caregivers, and medical marijuana businesses.

 The governor signed HB 1417, allowed qualifying medical marijuana patients with debilitating cancer and “enhanced” medical marijuana cards, to buy up to 6 ounces, or 170 grams, of dried leaves or flower in a 30-day period.

 In April 2019, the governor signed HB 1519, which added 12 conditions to the list of eligible medical illnesses and injuries to qualify for North Dakota medical marijuana.

 The recent amendments to the state’s medical marijuana law took effect Aug.
 1, 2019.

 Cannabis possession of less than one-half ounce, or 14 grams, is considered a criminal infraction no longer punishable by imprisonment, but with a maximum $1,000 fine.
 However, possession of more than one-half ounce, or 14 grams, is a misdemeanor punishable by 30 days in prison and a $1,500 fine.
 Possession of more than 500 grams, or 17.6 ounces, could result in one year in prison and a $3,000 fine.
 Being caught with any amount of cannabis within 1,000 feet, or 305 meters, of a school is a felony punishable by up to 10 years in prison and a $20,000 fine.
 The same penalties apply to cultivation of cannabis.